@lit-protocol/js-sdk

 export LIT_JS_SDK_LOCAL_NODE_DEV="true"

-• LIT_JS_SDK_GITHUB_ACCESS_TOKEN - a github access token to get the contract ABIs from a private repo
+LIT_JS_SDK_GITHUB_ACCESS_TOKEN GitHub access token Required for accessing contract ABIs from private repository

-• LIT_JS_SDK_LOCAL_NODE_DEV - set to true to use a local node
+LIT_JS_SDK_LOCAL_NODE_DEV Local node development flag Set to true to use a local Lit node

 import { VError } from '@openagenda/verror';